kekuchan/swarmbject/docs/std/str/String.md

 /*"2021"*/
 ```

-## "insertUint" member function:
+## "insertChar" member function:

-Inserts an unsigned int to the String.
+Inserts a character to the String.
 As it creates
 a new array and copy all the unsigned chars,
 usage of the previous data member is not valid.

 Parameters:
-* The unsigned int to insert.
 * The index in the String to insert at.
+* The character to insert.
-* The number's base to insert, as in std::NumberBases.
+* The number of times to insert the character.

 Returns: void.

 ```
-std::str::String string;
+std::str::DString string;
-string.insertUint(2021, 0,
-	std::NumberBases::decimal);
-/*"2021"*/
+string.setChar('1', 1);
+string.insertChar(0, '2', 1);
+/*"21"*/
 ```

 ## "move" member function: